usatpath01/DisProTrack/README.md

 # Testing
+## LMS CGF Genearion Phase
-## static analysis on binaries to detemine the LMS and CFA to determine the relationship between the LMS
+### Static analysis on binaries to detemine the LMS and CFG to determine the relationship between the LMS
 ```bash
 	cd static_analysis
 	python3 lms_cfg_gen.py --exe <path of binary file>